Are you planning to visit Argentina? Check if you need a power plug adapter or voltage converter for the power sockets (outlets) used in Argentina.

-In Argentina the power plugs and sockets are of type C and I. The standard voltage is 220 V and the standard frequency is 50 Hz.
+In Argentina the power plug sockets are of type C and I. The standard voltage is 220 V and the frequency is 50 Hz.

 Power plug adapter needed in Argentina?

-In Argentina the power plugs and sockets are of type C and I. Check out the following pictures.
+In Argentina the power plug sockets are of type C and I. Check out the following pictures.
 When living in the United States of America you need a power plug adapter for sockets type C and I.

 - Your appliances with plug A don't fit socket C or I.

 - Your appliances with plug B don't fit socket C or I.

 Buy a power plug (travel) adapter